 Install guide for adding a Dual Frequency Oscillator (DFO) to a Sony PlayStation.
 The dual frequency oscillator will allow a region modified console to have a correct video clock frequency relative to the video refresh rate, rather than an out of spec one when using a forced video refresh rate.
 They make PAL/50Hz consoles comparable to real NTSC/60Hz consoles.
-However a DFO will not change the video encoding for colour over composite and RF video.
-They are ideal for RGB users that want their video to match genuine 60Hz consoles when using RGB video.
+In PU-8 and PU-18 consoles the DFO will also allow the console to create the correct subcarrier frequency for colour over composite, RF and S-video.

-The original clock will need isolating from the GPU Pin 192 which is the clock input pin.
+The original clock will need isolating from GPU Pin 192, which is the clock input pin.
 This is done by removing the 220ohm resistor between the original Crystal/Oscillator and GPU Pin 192.

 The Dual Frequency Oscillator clock will need feeding to GPU Pin 192 to replace what would have been fed from the original Crystal/Oscillator.
 DFO CLK OUT to GPU Pin 192.